bioperl/bioperl.github.io/howtos/Getting_Genomic_Sequences.md

 ### Using Bio::DB::EUtilities to get genomic coordinates

 It's easy to get the coordinates of a given gene using EUtilities.
 The following code uses EUtilities' esearch to obtain a list of ids, and esummary to obtain the data which is then used to calculate the coordinates.
-It also allows to selected extra flanquing sequences (on both 5' and 3' ends).
+It also allows to selected extra flanking sequences (on both 5' and 3' ends).

 ```perl
 use Bio::DB::EUtilities;